hemanth-narra/Hemanth-narra/new.md

 ## UDIN Entry

 Unfortunately, ICAI doesn’t provide any API for UDIN generation.
 So we still have to generate it manually from the ICAI portal.
 Once done, we enter it into the web app, and it embeds the UDIN into the final certificate.

+## Export Options

+The certificate is rendered as a PDF or Word file, ready to be printed on the firm’s letterhead.
+You can also save it directly to the client’s folder created earlier.

 ## Upload Signed Copy and Supporting Docs